 The going concern basis of preparing the financial statements has been adopted as in the view of the directors, as set out in the Directors' report on page 5, the Company has adequate resources to continue in operational existence for the foreseeable future.

-As set out in the Director's report, going concern has been assessed, taking into account the Company's current financial position and after modelling the impact of certain scenarios related to the impact of Covid-19 or macroeconomic uncertainties.
+As set out in the Director's report, going concern has been assessed, taking into account the Company's current financial position and after modelling the impact of certain scenarios related to macroeconomic uncertainties.
 One 'base case scenario' and one 'reverse stress test' scenario has been modelled.

-The 'base case scenario' assumes lifting of the majority of restrictions in place due to Covid-19 in Q1 2022.
 A broad assessment of the financial impact has been modelled including impact on income and operating costs.
 In modelling the scenario, the Company has considered the potential impact on rental income.
 The base case does not threaten the going concern of the Company.
 The 'reverse stress test scenario' modelled a revenue forecast that would cause the Company to become cashflow negative for the next 12 months, and to determine if this is reasonably possible.
-This indicated that rental income would need to fall by more than 66% over the next 12 months before the Company would need to seek additional liquidity resources.
+This indicated that rental income would need to fall by more than 70% over the next 12 months before the Company would need to seek additional liquidity resources.
 This scenario was considered to be implausible due to a range of factors including; the fixed income nature of rental income contracts and the financial strength of the parties renting the properties.

-The entity-forms part of the group cash-pooling arrangement underpinning the daily liquidity of the entity-with-access to cash via the cash pooling facility.
-The directors received a letter of support from the parent entity to confirm continued access to the cash pooling facility.
+The entity forms part of the group cash pooling arrangement underpinning the daily liquidity of the entity with access to cash via the cash pooling facility.
+The directors received a letter of support from the parent entity to confirm continued access to the cash pooling facility and have included the receivable in cash equivalents when performing the 'stress test'.
 Furthermore, the directors have obtained assurances of the parent entity's ability to stand behind the cash pooling facility for the going concern period below.
+In practice certain of the directors are also members of the Group management board and have obtained access to Group forecasts and other data.
+This together with the regular monitoring by Group Treasury of the Group's short-term and midterm liquidity gives the directors assurance as to the Group's ability to stand behind the cash pool facility.
+Based on the above modelling, the Directors have a reasonable expectation that the Company will continue in operation and meet its liabilities as they fall due for the foreseeable future and to at least 30 June 2024 which is the formal going concern period modelled by management